| Installing

 kinds of memory cards, you can purchase memory-card readers that

 can read the different cards.
+For

 instance, an MP3 player uses MMC cards, a Personal Digital Assistant